alumni_lookup

 District A metropolitan area (Nashville, Atlanta, Dallas) User-facing community unit

-Region Multi-state area (Southeast, Midwest) Internal only, NOT user-facing
+Region Multi-state area (Southeast, Midwest) Internal only, NEVER user-facing

-Community Any grouping of Champions (district, college, major, affinity, industry) “Your Nashville community”
+Community Any grouping of alumni (district, college, major, affinity, industry) “Your Nashville community”

-Community Leader (CL) A Champion who coordinates their community Singular
+Community Leader (CL) An alumni Champion who coordinates their community (Tier 3) Singular

 Community Leadership Council (CLC) The collective body of all CLs Plural/group reference